ghaskins99/2501-Final-Project/README.md

 	there is only 1 type of tower, which is placed using left click.

 Known Issues

-	Invalid key.
-When holding down left click to place towers, the program occasionally encounters and invalid key to the map in the graph.
-This might be caused by the mouse moving out of the window while holding down right click.
+	Invalid map<K, T>key once in a while when holding down left click to place towers; the program occasionally encounters an invalid key to the map in the graph.

-	Bullets don't despawn.
-When there are no targets left, any bullets that have not hit their target will stay frozen and will not despawn.
+	Bullets currently do not despawn when there are no targets left.
+Any bullets that have not hit their target will stay frozen and will not despawn.